 Berlin was never on my Europe list but I happened to visit it in April 2015 (whoa 3 years already!) when I was pursuing a course in Rotterdam.
 Berlin had to be on the list, thanks to the best friend living there, who promised to host me (yaay!).
 I was on a tight schedule of 3 days and shoe string budget as it was the last city of my European travel.
 I had exhausted most of my Euros and wanted to make most of the free things to do in Berlin like a budget traveler.

 After reaching Berlin I realized that there are so many free things to do, it’s hard to choose.
 Here are some of the top free things to do in Berlin you should certainly not miss whether you are a budget traveler or not.
+If you are short on time, here’s 2 days Berlin itinerary.

 FREE WALKING TOUR